 Delicious Thai Oyster Omelet at Nai Mong Hoi Thod

-After leaving the temple, we strolled on Charoen Krung Road until we reached Phlap Phla Chai Street and then turned left.
+We strolled along Charoen Krung Road until we reached Phlap Phla Chai Street and then turned left.
 About 50 meters on the right hand side, we stopped at Nai Mong Hoi Thod, famous for their crispy Thai oyster omelet!

 This Thai oyster omelet is also known as Hoy Tod.
 It is a dish brought by Chinese immigrants revisited ‘the Thai way’.
-At Nai Mong hoi Thod, a shop house style restaurant, they specialize in only this dish and they make it with either oyster or mussels.
-It is served with a sweet chili sauce on the side.
+At Nai Mong Hoi Thod, a shop-house style restaurant, they specialize in making only this dish with either oyster or mussels.
+The omelet is served with a sweet chili sauce on the side.

 Nai Mong Hoi Thod